pippim/pippim.github.io/programs/homa.md

 The first command runs **HomA Indicator** in the System Tray / Task Bar as a background job.
 When you close the terminal, **HomA Indicator** will disappear from the System Tray.

+***TIP:***
-Later, you can add **HomA Indicator** to your *Startup Applications Preferences* in Ubuntu.
-Then it will be automatically started after you log in and stay there until you log out.
+> Add **HomA Indicator** to your *Startup Applications Preferences* in Ubuntu.
+Then it will start automatically when you log in and stay in the System Tray until you log out.

 The second command runs **HomA**.
 Although you can run **HomA** via the **HomA Indicator**, it is recommended the first few times you use **HomA**